October 21, 2017 2:30 PM in Madison

-Typhoid Mary & Patient Zero: Public Health and Personal Freedom-Public Discussion with the AIDS Resource Center of Wisconsin in Madison Event Details »
+Typhoid Mary & Patient Zero: Public Health and Personal Freedom-public performance Event Details »

 Reading through this list of projects that have received WHC funding in 2017, we think you'll be impressed by the creative work of schools, libraries, museums, churches, historical societies, colleges and civic groups that strengthen communities big and small, rural and urban, in every region of Wisconsin.